LandRegistry/common-dev-env/README.md

 ##### Squid

 There are no fragments needed when using this.
 An HTTP proxy will be made available to all containers at runtime, at hostname `squid` and port 3128.
+It will be available on the host on port 30128.

+It also supports HTTPS, however you will need to ensure the self signed [root CA](https://github.com/LandRegistry/docker-base-images/blob/master/squid/devenv-squid-rootca.der?raw=true) is loaded into wherever it needs to go, depending on what is using the proxy (Java cacerts etc).
+This is best to do in your Dockerfile, alongside setting any variables needed to point to use the proxy itself.

 #### Other files